 As you will know from your own work with small businesses, some owners can fall into the trap of thinking their potential pie is only a certain size.
 They can be very protective of their clients and do not easily trust other people, sometimes seeing offers of advice and co-operation only as a potential threat.

 However, in the world of financial advice, there is no need to be so protective.
-Despite the imminent arrival of the Retail Distribution Review (RDR), there is still a whole array of people out there who are not currently seeing an adviser but would benefit from their help.
+There is still a whole array of people out there who are not currently seeing an adviser but would benefit from their help.
 As the saying goes, “a rising tide lifts all the boats” so, if you can create a coherent campaign together involving all your peers, you could build a more positive environment for everyone.

-Indeed, if there was ever a subject worth getting together on, it has to be RDR.
-The financial advice world is changing and those changes need explaining in a way that reinforces the professionalism of all advisers.
+The financial advice world is subject to constant change and those changes need explaining in a way that reinforces the professionalism of all advisers.
 Rather than fight everyone to put a message out in your own name, consider banding together and send a single, larger message out in all your names.
 Particularly given the matter of fees, clarity of message is very important to ensure the whole public understands what it means.

 As most business consultants will tell you, there is likely to be a common thread running through your best clients.
 It might be what they do, what they earn, where they live or the particular advice they need from you.
 Whatever that common thread is, however, it will help you understand the niche in which you work best – and are most appreciated.